WA Child Research Fund

 • Fund research of direct significance to the health of WA children and adolescents.

-• Promote the translation of research findings into evidence-based health policy and practice which will ultimately provide better health outcomes.
+• Promote the translation of research findings into evidence-based health outcomes.

-• Contribute to integrating research capability across universities, research institutes and health services by encouraging the development of research-policy-practice clusters.
+• Contribute to integrating research capability across universities, research institutes and health services by encouraging the development of research-policy-practice partnerships.

 Funded research activities may be wide-ranging but must address areas of direct significance to child and adolescent health.
 Research may include basic, clinical, health service, or population health.